 Outline planning application

 Summer 2025We will submit an outline planning application for our proposed neighbourhood of new homes and community infrastructure to South Staffordshire District Council.
-This website will be updated with information about the submitted plans and email notifications will be sent to all who have opted-in to receive them advising of the outline planning submission.
+This website will be updated with information about the submitted plans.
+If you've signed up for updates, we'll email you when the planning application is submitted.

 Statutory consultation

-Late summer 2025South Staffordshire District Council will carry out Statutory Consultation on the submitted outline plans, seeking feedback from statutory bodies such as the local parish council, the local NHS, Natural England, the Environment Agency, education providers and highways authorities, as well as members of the public.
+Late summer 2025South Staffordshire District Council will carry out statutory consultation on the submitted outline plans, seeking feedback from statutory bodies.
+This will include the local parish council, the local NHS, Natural England, the Environment Agency, education providers and highways authorities, as well as members of the public.

 Outline planning application determined